List of DC Comics characters: D: Mal Duncan

+Malcolm DuPont

 Cal Durham

 Cal Durham is a former henchman of Black Manta and a public figure in the DC Universe.

 The character, created by David Michelinie and Jim Aparo, first appeared in Aquaman #57 (August–September 1977).

-Within the context of the stories, Cal Durham is a mercenary hired by Black Manta under the pretense of establishing an African American-dominated underwater society.
+Cal Durham is a mercenary hired by Black Manta under the pretense of establishing an African American-dominated underwater society.
 To this end, Durham undergoes surgical procedures to emulate Atlantean physiology.
 Discovering that Manta is more focused on destroying Aquaman than fulfilling his social promise, he rebels.
-This results in Manta attempting to kill him and Duhram re-evaluating his goals.
-Much later, he appears as the mayor of Sub Diego.
+This results in Manta attempting to kill him and Durham re-evaluating his goals.
+During "One Year Later", Durham appears as the mayor of Sub Diego.